Schwarz reflections and anti-holomorphic correspondences: A Family of Schwarz Reflections

-It is easy to see that $f$ is univalent on each unbounded component cut out by the fixed and pre-fixed rays, and the Julia set of $f$.
-More precisely, the closure of every white (respectively, gray) component maps univalently onto the closed upper (respectively, lower) half-plane under $f$ (see Figure~\ref{f_dyn_pic}).
+It clearly follows from the definition of external rays that the $0$-ray (respectively, the $1/2$-ray) of $f$ lands at $2$ (respectively, at $-2$).
+Pulling back the $0$ and $1/2$-rays under $f$, it is easy to see that the $1/3$ and $2/3$-rays (respectively, the $1/6$ and $5/6$-rays) of $f$ land at $-1$ (respectively, at $1$).
+Moreover, the explicit description of the external rays (of $f$) given in the previous paragraph also shows that the union of the (closures of the) $1/6$ and $5/6$-rays of $f$ are given by the branch of the hyperbola $x^2-\frac{y^2}{3}=1$ in the right half-plane.

-Observe that the power map $g(w)=w^3$ is semi-conjugate to $f$ via $h(w)=w+\frac1w$.
-Since the dynamical rays of $g$ are simply radial lines, we can transport them by $h$ to obtain the dynamical rays of $f$.
-It follows that the $\frac16$ and $\frac56$-dynamical rays of $f$ are given by the branch of the hyperbola $x^2-\frac{y^2}{3}=1$ in the right half-plane.
+There are six unbounded complementary components of the union of the fixed and pre-fixed rays of $f$ and its Julia set $\left[-2,2\right]$.
+It is easy to see from the mapping properties of $f$ that $f$ is univalent on each such unbounded component.
+More precisely, the closure of every white (respectively, gray) component shown in Figure~\ref{f_dyn_pic} maps univalently onto the closed upper (respectively, lower) half-plane under $f$.